Vaibhav-chandak/Hostel-Administration-System/README.md

 10) No need to create tables while using new database.
 All tables are created automatically when the software is started for the first time.

 Technologies used: Java, PostgreSQL database for offline storage and Heroku PostgreSQL for online storage.

+To run the project open it in netbeans and run the login.java file.